moondance-labs/tanssi-docs/learn/tanssi/network-features/staking.md

 A delegator has four simple transactions to go through the different states (liquidity pools): delegate (for manual or auto-compound rewards), undelegate, swap, and execute pending operations.
 For example, users who want to stake through either rewards pool can use the delegate call and join the Joining Pool immediately.
 After a delay, users (or anyone else) can execute the pending operation and enter the initially set rewards pool.
 Once there, users can swap between reward pools as often as they like.
 Lastly, users in a rewards pool can use the undelegate call to go into the Leaving Pool and unstake their tokens (or anyone else's) executing the pending operation after a given delay.

 Liquidity pools have a set of shares that can be considered LP tokens in traditional AMMs.
-When users join a new liquidity pool, they are given several shares (LP tokens) that depend on the pool type, number of tokens staked, total number of shares, and total number of tokens staked in that pool.
+When users join a new liquidity pool, they are given several shares (LP tokens) that depend on the pool type, the number of tokens they staked, the total number of shares, and the total number of tokens staked in that pool.

 Rewards are assigned to a block's producer Manual or Auto-Compound Reward Pools when Tanssi attests that the specific block production slot that block producer was assigned to has been fulfilled, and the block was produced successfully.

 All rewards (for all pools) are stored in a protocol-owned account.
 Nevertheless, the protocol internally keeps track of the actual native tokens held by each pool.
 The core difference between staking through the Manual or Auto-Compound Rewards Pools is how rewards are distributed.
 In the Manual Rewards Pool, users have to claim any staking rewards they've accumulated manually.
-In contrast, in the Auto-Compound Rewards Pool, the rewards are automatically re-staked at each Tanssi block, where the protocol announces the block producer for each block production assignment, either in Tanssi or an Appchain.
+In contrast, in the Auto-Compound Rewards Pool, the rewards are automatically re-staked at each Tanssi block, where the protocol announces the block producer for each block production assignment, either in Tanssi or an appchain.

 The delegate and undelegate operations need to be sent by the delegator itself.
 They signal the intent of the action to be taken and ask the protocol to perform the necessary checks to allow the delegator to delegate or undelegate.
 Consequently, these actions can be executed only after a certain number of sessions, but anyone in the network can perform this second operation through the execute pending operation transaction.